-- Use Pencil! — Life is messy.
-Things will get thrown at you through out the year that you didn’t expect.
+Life is messy.
+Things will get thrown at you throughout the year that you didn’t expect.
 Last year I had unexpected major surgery that laid me up for 8 weeks.
 It was really hard.
 But our homeschool kept going because of the systems that I had in place.
 I’ve learned through the years to be flexible and use pencil.
 I plan our weeks out, but I don’t put dates on my checklists until we are ready to start that week.

-I hope these tips help to bring some sanity back to your homeschool.
+Hope these tips help to bring some sanity back to your homeschool.
 Just know that it’s very normal to feel overwhelmed.
 Also, know that I created a homeschool organization course that I designed to work with your unique family.
 I sit down and walk you through all my best homeschool tips and all the organizational systems that will work for you to tweak to get you and your kids organized.
-I even explain all the different ways you can tweak it.
+In the course, I explain all the ways you can tweak it.
 I have friends who have been homeschooling for over 20 years who started using it and were blown away by how much easier their homeschools ran using my systems.
-I hope you’ll check it out.
+Hope you’ll check it out.
 There’s a coupon code below.

 One last thing to remember to bring some sanity back to your homeschool: Organized doesn’t mean perfect.

 Please don’t think for a minute that being organized means your house is perfect and your homeschool is always neat.
 There can be weeks where this is true.
 However, give yourself some grace and know that you have a lot of moving parts in your home when you are homeschooling.
 Just remember to give those little “movers” lots of hugs and kisses, too.

 I’d love to help however I can.
 Here are a few resources that I can offer:

 - My Ultimate Homeschool Organization Course!
 It’s on sale now — plus if you use CLOVER10 you can get an additional $10 off either the digital or the DVD version of the course.